irenamikovska/MyWebProject/README.md

 # MyWebProject at SoftUni using ASP.NET Core

-admin user: admin@walks.com, pass: admin123

 In WalksInNature you can get an idea for a walk in nature thanks to the collection created by users, as well as allows them to organize in groups and walk together.
-For a safety of your walk, you can find tips and book mountain insurance.
+For a safety of a walk, you can find tips and book mountain insurance.

+Admin user: admin@walks.com, Password: admin123

 Users features:
 - register as regular user or as guide, log and logout.
 - view all walks, all events and useful page.
 - create an walk (after validation of admin it become public), update it (if it is owner) and like any walk.
 - view a details for each event, join and leave an event.
 - book an insurance, update and delete it (if it is expired).
 - view a list with its walks, insurances and details for each of them.

 Guide features:
 - register as guide, log and logout.
 - create an event (after validation of admin it become public), update and delete it (if it is owner).
 - has all features as regular user.

 Administrator features:
 - review and validate each walk and event (after that it become public).
 - update and delete each walk, event and insurance.

-It is implemented filtration, searching, sorting and paging for a list of walks and events.
+It is implemented a filtration, searching, sorting and paging for a list of walks and events.

 Used techologies and tools:
 - Visual Studio 2019
 - .NET Core 5.0
 - ASP.NET Core 5.0
 - Entity Framework Core 5.0
 - Microsoft SQL Server 5.0
 - xUnit
 - Moq
 - MyTested.AspNetCore.Mvc
 - AJAX
 - Bootstrap
 - HTML 5
 - CSS

 Screen shots: